ceroic/ceroic-build-slave/README.md

 # ceroic-build-slave
-Jenkins build slave that includes node and python for building apps.
+Jenkins build slave that includes docker and gcloud sdk for use on Google's Cloud Platform.